Skip to content

 • Fresh start: raft.StartNode() with all peers

-• Event loop: tick → Ready → persist WAL → send messages → apply to FSM → Advance
+• Event loop: tick → Ready → persist WAL (only when hard state or entries changed) → send messages → apply to FSM → maybe compact → Advance

 • ProposeSnapshot(ctx, snapshot) — proposes collected state